matthiasbruns/rxandroid2-retrofit2/README.md

 ````

 We have to add "username=demo" as a query parameter after every request.
-There is a way to do this automatically - the OkHttp Interceptor.
+There is a way to do this automatically - with an OkHttp Interceptor.
 https://github.com/matthiasbruns/rxandroid2-retrofit2/commit/9c42ed917d0d34b2e3f188e91d58d5083c2183d5

 ````JAVA